0xSpaceShard/starknet-devnet/README.md

 ### Increase time

 Increases the block timestamp by the provided amount and generates a new block.
+All subsequent blocks will keep this increment.
 ```
 POST /increase_time
 {
     "time": TIME_IN_SECONDS
 }
 ```

-Warning: block time can be set in the future which might lead to unexpected behavior!

 ## Development - Visual Studio Code